helloanh/anh-popperscores/README.md

 ###Design to Development Process

-Web design and dev are going through drastic changes due to proliferation ofmobile devices.
+Web design and dev are going through drastic changes due to proliferation of mobile devices.
 The old method of designing webpages in Photoshop and trying to create pixel perfect version in HTML CSS is no longer valid.

-The current trend is modular, mobile-first design.
+#### The current trend is modular, mobile-first design.
 That means three things:
     1. Design Modules that make a full view
     2. Design and build for small screens first, then scale up the screen for other larger sizes.
     3. Make design decisions in the browser.

 #### Responsive Web Deign Three Simple Steps

     1. start with the smallest screen
     2. make viewport wider
     3. when a component looks strange, add a breakpoint with media queries

 ### Structure of _s Themes
 WP uses a distributive templating principle.

 ```